Roy Higgins (jockey): Career

 Despite a constant battle with his weight, Higgins won almost every major race on the Australian calendar.
 He rode a total of 2312 winners during his career and won the Melbourne Jockeys' Premiership a record-equalling 11 times.
 His first premiership win was in the 1964/65 racing season.

 Higgins won the Melbourne Cup twice, on Light Fingers in 1965 and Red Handed in 1967, both for trainer Bart Cummings, one Caulfield Cup, two W. S. Cox Plates, five VRC Oaks, four Victoria Derbys, the Blue Diamond Stakes and the AJC Oaks six times.
 He also won two Sydney Cups and two Golden Slipper Stakes.
 Some of the horses he was associated with were Gunsynd, Leilani, Storm Queen, Sir Dane and Big Philou.

 Higgins' last race ride was at Flemington in October 1983, after which he declared his ambition was "to be a little fat man".
 He continued to be employed in the racing industry as a commentator on TV and radio, particularly on Melbourne radio.
 He also lectured in the jockey training program at the Northern Lodge Training Centre of the Northern Melbourne Institute of TAFE.

 Higgins was inducted into the Sport Australia Hall of Fame in 1987.
+He was an inaugural inductee into the Australian Racing Hall of Fame in 2001.